 Elizabeth I may have been the 16th Century’s regal Mae West—a sexual tease who liked to have herself surrounded by pretty boy studs.
 She relished playing the coquette, deliberating enticing her many suitors into believing they had a chance to do more than kiss her hand and bow.
-The royal vamping started early: it was hotly rumored but unproven that at 14 she consummated an affair with Lord Admiral Thomas Seymour.
+The royal vamping started early: it was hotly rumored but unproven she consummated an affair at 14 with Lord Admiral Thomas Seymour.
 As her charms manifested, which included formidable intelligence (she spoke five languages) but not true physical beauty, she thrived on as well as encouraged flattery.
 She selected “pets” and consorts like the Earl of Leicester (her “Sweet Robin”) and the Earl of Essex (Robin’s stepson) because they were unacceptable partners in marriage.
-She was resolute throughout her child-bearing years that she’d never marry—no matter the long list of royal kings and princes who wished for union, no matter the pressure applied by her close circle of council, who seldom let up on the need for her to give birth to an heir.
+She was resolute throughout her child-bearing years she’d never marry—no matter the long list of royal kings and princes who wished for union, no matter the pressure applied by her close circle of council, who seldom let up on the need for her to give birth to an heir.
 By all acceptable accounts, the queen remained a willed virgin out of survival instincts.
 The bastard offspring of Henry VIII and the beheaded Anne Boleyn—scholar J.J.
 Scarisbrick calls the infant “the most unwelcomed royal daughter in English history”—Elizabeth became necessarily cognizant of her need to stay alive at the age of eight when her stepmother, the beloved Catherine Howard, was also sent to the chopping block.
 Shortly thereafter her brother Edward died prematurely and she had to outfox a conspiracy lead by her Catholic sister Mary Tudor’s minions, who saw heresy in Elizabeth’s Protestantism and mortal threat to Mary’s reign and succession.
 Not above the self-serving, Elizabeth “converted” to Catholicism as a means by which she kept her head, though such fears never dissipated, not even during the more secure portion of her reign: the murderous machinations of the Royals of Europe and her own court’s hangers-on precluded the feeling of safety.
-Elizabeth understood that marriage and heir would not merely lessen her own position, but would increase the likelihood of successful plots against her.
+Elizabeth understood marriage and heir would not merely lessen her own position, but would increase the likelihood of successful plots against her.
 As Sir James Melville whispers into the queen’s ear in part two of Elizabeth R—“For now you are both king and queen, but if you are married, someone else would be king.”
 Born out of the dread of the ax, this Elizabeth, like Claudius some fifteen centuries before, survived by the wisdom of political acrobatics.

-Historians continue their fascination with her fears: some suggest that her doctor discovered a “woman’s infirmity”; Ben Jonson the playwright believed she had “a membrana on her, which made her uncapable of man,” and others surmise she could have suffered from Rokitansky’s syndrome—a very shallow vaginal canal and an underdeveloped uterus.
-Whatever the impediments to marriage, they’re all guesses, and mine is that she recognized what sex had done to her family and suffered severe trepidation over the potential consequences; her public pride of virginity acted as shield by which she could protect herself.
-As one hears Jackson’s queen periodically proclaim in vainglory her state of purity, it’s more than a guess that the actress is using it as her character’s nucleus.
+Historians continue their fascination with her fears: some suggest her doctor discovered a “woman’s infirmity”; Ben Jonson the playwright believed she had “a membrana on her, which made her uncapable of man,” and others surmise she could have suffered from Rokitansky’s syndrome—a very shallow vaginal canal and an underdeveloped uterus.
+Whatever the impediments to marriage, they’re all guesses, and mine is she recognized what sex had done to her family and suffered severe trepidation over the potential consequences; her public pride of virginity acted as shield by which she could protect herself.
+As one hears Jackson’s queen periodically proclaim in vainglory her state of purity, it’s more than a guess the actress is using it as her character’s nucleus.

-Text COPYRIGHT © 1997 RALPH BENNER All Rights Reserved.
+Text COPYRIGHT © 1997 RALPH BENNER (Revised 11/2018) All Rights Reserved.